You are now leaving our website and entering a third-party website over which we have no control.

 Age: Younger individuals typically pay lower life insurance premiums because they are generally considered to be in better health.
 As your age increases, so do premiums, reflecting the increased likelihood of health concerns or issues.

 Coverage amount: It's important to note that the higher the coverage amount you select, the higher your premiums will be.
 This is because the insurer is taking on more risk with a larger potential death benefit payout.
+This is a payment to a designated beneficiary or beneficiaries or estate when the life insured person passes away.

 Note: There are additional factors such as your chosen occupation that are also considered when calculating life insurance premiums.
 You can learn more about some of the different factors affecting life insurance premiums here.